cisco-intersight/terraform-provider-intersight/website/docs/d/network_element_summary.html.markdown

 * `num_fc_ports`:(int)Total number of FC ports.
 * `num_fc_ports_configured`:(int)Total number of configured FC ports.
 * `num_fc_ports_link_up`:(int)Total number of FC ports which are UP.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `out_of_band_ip_address`:(string)
 * `out_of_band_ip_gateway`:(string)
 * `out_of_band_ip_mask`:(string)
 * `out_of_band_mac`:(string)
 * `revision`:(string)
-* `rn`:(string)
+* `rn`:(string)The Relative Name uniquely identifies an object within a given context.
 * `serial`:(string)This field identifies the serial of the given component.
-* `source_object_type`:(string)Specifies the source object type for View MO.
+* `source_object_type`:(string)The source object type of this view MO.
-* `switch_id`:(string)
+* `switch_id`:(string)The Switch Id of the network Element.
 * `vendor`:(string)This field identifies the vendor of the given component.
 * `version`:(string)Version holds the firmware version related information.